Inbound AI For Appliance Repair Calls

 Simple diagnostic calls and safety-sensitive issues mix together.

-AfterUrgency and exceptions are identified early and routed by approved rules.
+AfterUrgency and exceptions are identified early and sent through approved rules.

 After-hours callers keep searching until someone answers.